CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   PROTOCOL
   ^^^^^^^^

+  :bdg-secondary:`Email` Request help to build your study protocol

-  :bdg-secondary:`Email` Send ccnsupport@g.ucla.edu your protocol and/or ask for help building one
+  Send ccnsupport@g.ucla.edu your protocol and/or ask for help creating one.

   The more information and documentation you can send us up front, the faster we can draft a protocol for you!
 If you have a PDF or .exar1 file from a previous study, or any other study that has elements you'd like to emulate, include those in the email.

+  Most groups request assistance with building their protocols, but this is not mandatory.
+If you know exactly what you need, are safety certified, and can confidently navigate the XA30 interface, you may be permitted to create your protocol on your own.
+Still, email ccnsupport@g.ucla.edu so admins can grant you free development time to work on the console and stay appraised of your plans.

 .. card::
   :class-card: sd-rounded-2